Rigomod/JapaneseModelicaConference2020/README.md

 The 3rd Japanese Modelica Conference.

-The 3rd Japanese Modelica Conference (The Asian Modelica Conference) will be held at Nihonbashi Takashimaya Mitsui Building, Tokyo, Japan from May 13–14, 2020.
-It is organized by Modelica Association and Modelon K.K. in cooperation with the Dr. Yutaka Hirano of Toyota Motor Corporation.
+The 3rd Japanese Modelica Conference (The Asian Modelica Conference 2020) will be held at Nihonbashi Takashimaya Mitsui Building, Tokyo, Japan from May 13–14, 2020.
+It is organized by Modelon K.K. in cooperation with Modelica Association and Dr. Yutaka Hirano of Toyota Motor Corporation.

 # About the Conference